miladyboy/wingman/tasks/Tasks.md

 - [x] The loading dots animation is broken again. *bug* **important**
 - [x] Replace the confirmation alert for deleting a message with a nicer component. *ux*
 - [x] Improve "Pricing" aka payment page. *growth*
+- [x] Improve user logo at the top right corner.
+Make it a component to be reutilizable.
+It looks small and it's hard to find. *UX*